Hospitality Management Co-op Diploma

 We offer 3 diploma durations:

-Any Hospitality Management diploma is a combination of the first half of classroom study and the second half of co-op work experience.
+Any Hospitality Management diploma is a combination of 50% of classroom study and 50% of co-op work experience.
 As a student, you will learn the concepts and techniques related to hotel and restaurant operations, international marketing, food preparation and service, financial analysis, accounting, front and back office operations and intercultural team dynamics.